zachallaun/familiar/README.md

 Goals
 -----
 * A convenient UI for entering data and describing possible models on that data
-* Automated predicate and network building/checking to thoroughly explore the space of possible models on your data
+* Automated predicate and network building/checking to thoroughly explore the space of possible models on your data (this is NP-complete, may take a while...)
 * Guided experimentation to more accurately determine relationships between variables of interest and filter out spurious correlations
 * Data collection from various Quantified Self apps/devices and other web services via API
 * Fun pictures of personally relevant Bayes nets for you to look at